 Big Oaks Conservation Society has recently initiated a project to preserve the Oakdale School House.
-This projects includes:
+This project includes:

 Goals for the Oakdale School House are as an interpretive site, and use as an educational resource for joint programs with the local area school systems, Big Oaks Conservation Society, and Big Oaks National Wildlife Refuge.